2025-26 Edition

 Program Information

 Students are required to complete 11 business courses that provide a foundation in essential core business competencies, followed by a minimum of 5 business electives to include one emphasis.
 Students select a minimum of one of six emphases in Accounting, Finance, Information Systems, Marketing, Operations and Decision Technologies, or Organization and Management.
 This program of study enables students to develop areas of focus as they pursue the Business Administration major.
-Because much business is conducted on a global scale, students are required to either participate in the University’s Education Abroad Program or to take one of a number of designated courses that stresses the international dimension of a business area.
-Students interested in learning more about the full array of requirements for professional licensing in Accounting are encouraged to visit the California Board of Accountancy and American Institute of CPAs websites.
+Since most business is conducted on a global scale, students are required to either participate in the University’s Education Abroad Program or to take one of a number of designated courses that stresses the international dimension of a business.

-Students are strongly encouraged to become involved with the Merage Undergraduate Student Association and with the many affiliated business clubs.
-These high-profile student groups promote interaction between students and the surrounding business community through their Corporate Speaker Series, social activities, and student/employer receptions.
-Students with an entrepreneurial interest are invited to participate in the annual Merage School New Venture Competition offered by the Don Beall Center for Innovation and Entrepreneurship.
+Students are encouraged to join the Merage Undergraduate Student Association and affiliated business clubs, which foster interaction with the business community through events like the Corporate Speaker Series.
+Those interested in entrepreneurship can participate in the annual New Venture Competition by the Don Beall Center for Innovation and Entrepreneurship.

 Admission to the Major in Business Administration

-In the event that the number of students who elect Business Administration as a major exceeds the number of positions available, applicants may be subject to screening beyond minimum University of California admissions requirements.
+Admission into this major is limited.
+If the number of Business Administration applicants exceeds the number of positions available, applicants may be subject to screening beyond minimum University of California admissions requirements.

 Change of Major